 Zemaira is a sterile, white to off-white, lyophilized preparation of purified alpha1-proteinase inhibitor (human) (alpha1-PI), also known as alpha -antitrypsin, to be reconstituted and administered by the intravenous route.
-The specific activity of Zemaira is ≥0.7 mg of functional alpha1-PI per milligram of total protein.
-The purity (total alpha1-PI/total protein) is ≥90% alpha1-PI.
+The specific activity of Zemaira is greater than or equal to0.7 mg of functional alpha1-PI per milligram of total protein.
+The purity (total alpha1-PI/total protein) is greater than or equal to90% alpha1-PI.
 Each vial contains approximately 1000 mg, 4000 mg, or 5000 mg of functionally active alpha1-PI.
 The measured amount per vial of functionally active alpha1-PI as determined by its capacity to neutralize human neutrophil elastase (NE) is printed on the vial label and carton.
 Following reconstitution with 20 mL, 76 mL, or 95 mL of Sterile Water for Injection, USP, the Zemaira solution contains 73 to 89 mM sodium, 33 to 42 mM chloride, 15 to 20 mM phosphate, and 121 to 168 mM mannitol.
 Hydrochloric acid and/or sodium hydroxide may have been added to adjust the pH.
 Zemaira contains no preservative.